XX You can get to know me better by following me on Instagram; @adoptable.ari XX

 Hello my name is Ari!
 Some of you may recognise my face – that’s because I have been with Geelong Animal Rescue in foster care for 3 years!
 YEP – you read that correctly, 3 long years!

 I was surrendered to GAWS by my family at around 1 year old because apparently, I was digging out of their yard.
-My foster humans find this quite funny since I have never once dug a hole at all in my time with them.
-I spent a couple of months at GAWS and was adopted out twice and then returned to the shelter after only a few days both times.
+My foster humans find this a little bit funny since I have never once dug a hole at all in my time with them.
+Anyway, I spent a couple of months at GAWS and was adopted out twice and then returned to the shelter after only a few days both times.
 I ended up seeking rescue as I was deemed unsuitable for their adoption program.
 When I came into foster care with GAR I was approximately 18 months old.

 - I’m resource protective.
 The resources I protect are things I consider high value e.g. Food, occasionally toys, and my spot on the couch.
 In the past I have also become protective of the biggest resource of all – my humans!
 When I bond with my people, I will bark at anything I feel is a potential threat to them.
 This behaviour can be a bit confronting especially if my people like to have friends over.
 Over time in my foster home I have learned to trust that the visitors were pretty cool, and they weren’t trying to steal my foster Mum and Dad or hurt me so now I’m generally quite good with visitors.
 Especially if I have met them a few times.